 In November 2014 in McLean, Virginia, 32-year-old attorney Andrew Schmuhl invaded his wife’s ex-employers home and held Leo Fisher and Susan Duncan hostage for three hours before stabbing Duncan and cutting Fisher’s throat.
 Both survived their ordeal but were left traumatized and deeply scarred by the attack.

 The Washington Post reported Schmuhl’s defense team acknowledged it was Schmuhl who carried out the attack but claimed he was involuntarily intoxicated at the time of the assault.
-They claimed the powerful drugs he was prescribed for an old spinal cord injury lead to intoxicated effects to the extent he was not aware of what he was doing at the time.
+They claimed the powerful drugs he was prescribed for an old spinal cord injury led to intoxicated effects to the extent he was not aware of what he was doing at the time.
 Schmuhl was taking Fentanyl, a very strong opiate painkiller, in combination with other prescribed pain medications.

 Schmuhl’s wife who also faced trial separately sat outside the couple’s home in a car during the attack.
 Evidence suggested the pair had planned the assault together after she was fired from her job, buying a Taser and untraceable mobile phones in preparation.
-Furthermore, although Schmuhl was clearly under the heavy influence of Fentanyl at the time of the attacks, he was still able to clean up the crime scene and remove items which could have linked back to him as the perpetrator.
+Furthermore, although Schmuhl was clearly under the heavy influence of Fentanyl at the time of the attacks, he was still able to clean up the crime scene and remove items that could have linked back to him as the perpetrator.

 “I just don’t want this guy and his wife — these two monsters — to ever do this to anyone else again.” – Leo Fisher